dkanghan/Tower_Defense/Assignment2GDD.md

 - The game features a wave counter that displays the current wave number.
 - The game features a health bar that displays the player's remaining health.

+## Game Play
+- The player will start with 100 coins.
+- The player will start with 10 health points.
+- The player can place defenders on the map by clicking on the defender they want to have on the map.
+- The player can place defenders on empty spots on the map, defenders cannot be placed on top of each other, on the path of the enemies, rocks, or on the trees.
+- The player can earn coins by defeating enemies.
+- The player can unlock stronger defenders by using the coins earned.
+- The player can move to the next level after successfully defending against all waves of enemies in the current level.

 ## End Game

+### Game Over :
+- Each enemy that reaches the end of the path will reduce the player's health by 1.
+- The game ends when the player's health reaches 0.
+- The player can restart the game or exit the game if this happens.

+### Game Win :
 - The game ends when the player successfully defends against all waves of enemies in both levels.
 - Player can restart the game or exit the game.